Is Alliance United Auto Insurance Good?

 Disadvantages of Alliance United

 Additionally, Alliance has extensive coverage limitations.
 They only offer coverage for some areas in California.
-Even if you currently live in California, this means you would have to switch to another insurance provider if you moved.
+Even if you currently live in California, you would have to switch to another insurance provider if you moved.
 While Alliance does offer standard auto insurance coverage, they don’t have many add-ons to help you customize your policy.
 They also don’t offer much in the way of discounts to help you save.